josemicode/sewer-monitoring-system/README.md

 ### 3. Frontend Setup

-Navigate to the frontend and install dependencies:
+Navigate to the frontend (in a new bash terminal, for convenience) and install dependencies:

 ```bash
 cd ../frontend